-a. pi t ^j 'to dri nk' b. skristí 'to scrape'
+a. pit j 'to drink' b. skristí 'to scrape'

-Se ì Pl SG Pl
+SG PL SG PL

-1 pj ú pjóm skribú skrib ^j óm
+1 pjú pjóm skribú skrib j óm

-2 рj óş pjóti skrib ^j óş skrib i óti
+2 pjóş pjóti skrib j óş skrib j óti

-3 рj ót pjút skrib ^j ót skribút
+3 pjót pjút skrib j ót skribút

-PAST: pí l (м), pil á (F), pílə (N) píli skr ^j ób, skriblá, skribló skriblí
+PAST: píl (M), pilá (F), pílə (N) píli skr j ób, skriblá, skribló skriblí

-IMPER: pé ij péjti skribí skribíti
+IMPER: péj péjti skribí skribíti

-c. 'henn a' SG PL
+c. nenna SG PL

-Nом xn-a xn-i
+Noм xn-a xn-i

-Gen xn-i (paradigm ga ap)
+Gen xn- i (paradigm gap)

-Dat хn-е xn-am
+Dat xn-e xn-am

-Acc xn-u xn-i
+Acc xn-u xn- i

 Inst xn-oj xn-ámi

 Loc хn-е xn-ax

-As these examples suggest, Russian roots may be smaller than a syllable.
 Whatever theory one concocts for languages that do have minimal size requirements must admit languages such as Russian, which do not.

 For languages that do have minimality requirements, we can formulate a generalization: if minimality requirements apply to any morphemes, they hold of roots.
-Affixes are said to be subject to maximality requirements, but good examples hard to find.
+Affixes are said to be subject to maximality requirements, but good examples are hard to find.
 I suspect that more often than not, affixes are just harder to generalize over.

-Let's look at some languages with minimality requirements on roots.
+Let's consider languages with minimality requirements on roots.
 English roots contain at least one heavy syllable: cat, police, flee, cert-ify, atroc-ious (Golston 1991, McCarthy and Prince 1994b).
 The generalization holds equally of bound and free roots, but not of affixes.
-Suffixes and prefixes can also be several syllables long (e.g., meta-, pre-, -ify, -able) or nonsyllabic (e.g., -z, -θ, -d).
-Monosyllables may be light or heavy (-less, -ness, -y).
+Affixes vary in syllable count can be polysyllabic (e.g., meta-, pre-, -ify, -able) or nonsyllabic (e.g., -z, - $\theta$ , -d).
+Monosyllabic affixes may be light or heavy (-less, -ness, -y).
 English prefixes cannot consist of a single consonant, but otherwise affixes are not constrained in size.

 In other languages, too, it is not difficult to find examples of root templaticism-but the same cannot be said of affix templaticism.
 Roots are reported to be maximally monosyllabic in Mbe verbs (Walker 2000:95) and Chinese (Lin 1993).
 Roots are minimally disyllabic in Fijian (Dixon 1988:26) and Quechua (Gouskova and Gallagher 2020).
 Some generalizations concern C/V shape rather than syllable count.
-Trubetzkoy (1939) notes that Russian roots end in consonants, and that roots in Arabic and Hebrew tend to have three consonants in them.
+Trubetzkoy (1939) notes that Russian roots are usually consonant-final, and that most roots in Arabic and Hebrew consist of three consonants.

 In most of these cases, there are exceptions, however.
-For example, in Russian, there is a sizable class of indeclinable roots such as bizé 'meringue', lédi 'lady', men^{j} ú 'menu', which end in vowels.
-Fijian roots are mostly disyllabic, but there are some that are shorter than two syllables, e.g., $\sqrt{\delta aa}$ - 'bad', \sqrt{dree} - 'pull'.
+For example, in Russian, there is a sizable class of indeclinable roots such as $biz\acute{e}$ 'meringue', $l\acute{e}di$ 'lady', $men^j\acute{u}$ 'menu', which end in vowels.
+Fijian roots are mostly disyllabic, but there are some that are shorter than two syllables, e.g., $\sqrt{\delta aa}$ 'bad', $\sqrt{nree}$ 'pull'.
 Arabic has some roots that have two or four consonants, rather than three (see McCarthy 1979, McCarthy and Prince 1990), and Hebrew nouns (especially the borrowed ones) are far less templatic than verbs (Bat-El 1989, 1994).

-Here is a quantitative picture of roots in Quechua, based on a list of 2,479 roots (Laime Ajacopa 2007, digital version from Gouskova and Gallagher 2020).
-There is a clear generalization: most roots are CV(C)CV, and they end in a vowel.
-But there are exceptions, too.
+Exceptions are visible in the following quantitative example from Quechua.
+This is a prosodic breakdown of 2,479 roots (Laime Ajacopa 2007, digital version from Gouskova and Gallagher 2020).
+Despite there being exceptions, there is a clear generalization: most roots are CV(C)CV, and they end in a vowel.